 Exhibit Number Exhibit Description 3.1 Amended and Restated Certificate of Incorporation of MRI Interventions, Inc. (incorporated by reference to Exhibit 3.1 to the Company's Quarterly Report on Form 10-Q, filed with the SEC on May 11, 2012).
 3.2 Certificate of Amendment to the Amended and Restated Certificate of Incorporation of MRI Interventions, Inc. (incorporated by reference to Exhibit 3.1 to the Company's Current Report on Form 8-K, filed with the SEC on June 8, 2015).
 3.3 Certificate of Amendment to the Amended and Restated Certificate of Incorporation of MRI Interventions, Inc. (incorporated by reference to Exhibit 3.3 to the Company's Registration Statement on Form S-1, filed with the SEC on August 2, 2016).
 3.4 Certificate of Amendment to the Amended and Restated Certificate of Incorporation of ClearPoint Neuro, Inc. (incorporated by reference to Exhibit 3.1 to the Company's Current Report on Form 8-K, filed with the SEC on February 12, 2020).
 3.5 Certificate of Amendment to the Amended and Restated Certificate of Incorporation of ClearPoint Neuro, Inc. (incorporated by reference to Exhibit 3.1 to the Company's Current Report on Form 8-K, filed with the SEC on May 25, 2023).
 3.6 Fourth Amended and Restated Bylaws of ClearPoint Neuro, Inc. (incorporated by reference to Exhibit 3.1 to the Company's Current Report on Form 8-K filed with the SEC on December 14, 2022).
-10.1 ClearPoint Neuro, Inc. Non-Employee Director Compensation Plan, as amended and restated by the Board of Directors on May 22, 2023 (incorporated by reference to Exhibit 10.1 to the Company's Current Report on Form 8-K, filed with the SEC on May 22, 2023).
+10.1 Third Omnibus Amendment to the Securities Purchase Agreement and Senior Secured Convertible Notes, dated July 31, 2023, by and among ClearPoint Neuro, Inc., PTC Therapeutics, Inc., and Petrichor Opportunities Fund I LP (incorporated by reference to Exhibit 10.1 to the Company's Current Report on Form 8-K, filed with the SEC on August 1, 2023).
 31.1 Certification of Chief Executive Officer Pursuant to Rule 13a-14(a) Under the Securities Exchange Act of 1934 31.2 Certification of Chief Financial Officer Pursuant to Rule 13a-14(a) Under the Securities Exchange Act of 1934 32+ Certification of Chief Executive Officer and Chief Financial Officer Pursuant to Rule 13a-14(b) under the Securities Exchange Act of 1934 and Section 1350 of Chapter 60 of Title 18 of the United States Code 101.INS XBRL Instance 101.SCH XBRL Taxonomy Extension Schema 101.CAL XBRL Taxonomy Extension Calculation 101.DEF XBRL Taxonomy Extension Definition 101.LAB XBRL Taxonomy Extension Labels 101.PRE XBRL Taxonomy Extension Presentation 104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101)

-\ Filed herewith.
+Filed herewith.